MagnivOrg/magniv-docs/docs/documentation/cli/index.md

 # CLI

-The CLI should only be relevant if you are trying to export your own code to Airflow or create your own hosted self-hosted version of magniv.
+The Magniv CLI is relevant to debug failing builds and roll out a self-hosted Magniv installation.
+You can export your Magniv tasks into Airflow DAGs through the CLI.

-There are 3 parts to the cli:
+The CLI has 3 actions:

-* [build](./build) — traverses your task folder and builds a representation of all the tasks
+* [build](./build) — traverses your `/tasks/` folder and builds a representation of all the tasks
-* [export](./export) — uses the built representation to export into Airflow Dags
+* [export](./export) — uses the built representation to export Airflow DAGs
-* [run](./run) — command used by the Airflow dags to actually run a task
+* [run](./run) — command used by the Airflow DAGs to actually run an individual task

-In order to export into airflow you need to run:
+To export tasks into Airflow DAGs you need to run:

 ```bash
 magniv-cli build
 magniv-cli export
 ```

-This will create a dags folder from your tasks folder.
+This will create a `/dags/` folder from your `/tasks/` folder.